Eiyuden Chronicle: Hundred Heroes

 Not long ago – it feels like yesterday – I put Tyranny on my New Year’s resolution list.
 It’s still 2022, right?
 I’m happy to report that I completed Tyranny.
 I’m not sure I’m happy that I chose it for my list.
 It looks unique, and starts out feeling different from other CRPGs, but by the end it feels like a reskin of other games.

 Tyranny starts out on a high note – the animated style of the narration and Conquest portion of character creation mesh to give a very different feel from the typical beginning of a CRPG.
-The backstory (fleshed out in Conquest), in which you are effectively middle management for the conquering despot Kyros, also feels fresh.
-Not enough games have you start as middle management, assigned to a failing project and expected to turn it around. → This post are sick.
+The backstory (fleshed out in Conquest), in which you are effectively middle management for the conquering despot Kyros, also feels fresh. → Harvest Moon: A Wonderful Post

 Gacha by the Nostalgia – Fanservice, or Predation?